Melissa Joan Hart Recalls Her ’90s Nude Photo Scandal As She Weighs In On Surprising ‘Sabrina’ Sex Scenes

 Melissa Joan Hart is shocked by how much the new Sabrina Spellman differs from her version of the Archie Comics character.
 Hart, who played the TV witch on ABC’s Sabrina, the Teenage Witch from 1996 to 2003, recently weighed in on Netflix’s new series, The Chilling Adventures of Sabrina, in an interview with USA Today.
 Former Mad Men kid Kiernan Shipka plays the iconic teen witch in the dark Netflix drama series.

-Hart told USA Today that back in the 1990s when her series aired she wasn’t even allowed to be filmed sitting a car without a seatbelt on, and she couldn’t cross a crosswalk “without it having the proper lines.”
+Hart told USA Today that back in the 1990s when her series aired, she wasn’t even allowed to be filmed sitting in a car without a seatbelt on, and she couldn’t cross a crosswalk “without it having the proper lines.”
 But in The Chilling Adventures of Sabrina, characters are not only shown breaking laws but also “having sex scenes in a cave.”

-The sex scenes are particularly shocking considering Sabrina and her pals’ former squeaky clean image.
+The sex scenes are particularly shocking, considering Sabrina and her pals’ former squeaky clean image.

 Hart revealed that back in 1999 she got into hot water with the comic book giant after she posed for nude photos for Maxim.
-The publisher of the Sabrina comics tried to sue her for the racy pictorial which was published with the cover teaser: “Sabrina: Your favorite witch without a stitch.”
+The publisher of the Sabrina comics tried to sue her for the racy pictorial, which was published with the cover teaser: “Sabrina: Your favorite witch without a stitch.”

 “Archie Comics had a contract that I would never play (Sabrina) naked.
 But then I did the cover of Maxim magazine, and for some reason – no idea how this happened – Maxim had the cover say ‘Sabrina’ instead of ‘Melissa.’
 It was a big press scandal at the (same) time my movie Drive Me Crazy was coming out.
 And so I wasn’t really able to enjoy the movie launch, because I was so focused on (whether) I was gonna get fired.”